janwilmans/guidelines/beginners_guide_to_cpp.md

 - https://cppreference.com/     ('the manual', for looking up all standard library features, reading it takes some getting used to)
 - https://roadmap.sh/cpp        (suggestions for a growth path, check it out, it has many nice explanations and guides)
-- https://nullptr.nl/blog       (my own blog, mainly random posts for specifically targeted at beginners)
+- https://nullptr.nl/blog       (my own blog, mainly random posts not specifically targeted at beginners)
 - https://nullptr.nl/2019/01/better-cpp-software-engineer/ (A specific blog post about 'how to learn more once you started')